-Cook Islands holidays offer a truly laid back environment with some of the best beaches in the South Pacific, fantastic year-round climate seldom dipping beneath 24°C and a pleasant selection of beach accommodation on Rarotonga Island and quaint bungalows around Aitutaki Lagoon.
-With only 100,000 tourists arriving each year, mostly for a relaxing holiday, this tiny South Pacific island nation offers a romantic holiday ambience and is the second most popular tourist destination in the South Pacific to visit after Fiji.
+Cook Islands holidays offer a truly laid back environment with some of the best beaches in the South Pacific, pleasant year-round climate seldom dipping beneath 24°C and a fantastic selection of beach accommodation on Rarotonga Island and around Aitutaki Lagoon.
+With only 100,000 tourists arriving each year, mostly for a relaxing holiday, this tiny South Pacific island nation offers a truly laid-back holiday atmosphere and is the second most popular tourist destination in the South Pacific to visit after Fiji.

 Find out about all the islands, what's unique, what to do, how to get around and where to stay.

 Holidays for loved-up couples, with your kids or just looking to unwind by the ocean with a book.

 Things to do on the water or on the land as well as sightseeing, shopping and night-life